Most Slack workspaces usually start with

 - It’s time to RSVP for the company holiday party

 It’s great to create a policy for this, too.
 Ask everyone to star the channel, which moves it to the Starred section of their sidebar so it’s top of mind (and app).
 Consider limiting posting rights to only Slack admin accounts, or discourage people from posting unless it’s a company-wide announcement.
 Ask people to shift water cooler talk to

 #random or other socially focused channels designed for banter.

 Years ago, we heard about a company with an “Ask the CEO Anything” channel, and we instituted it at Slack as well.
 It evolved to

 #exec-ama, where anyone can ask a question and get an answer from the most appropriate member of the executive team.

 It creates a space where employees can ask their most senior colleagues anything and helps foster a transparent workplace culture as executives answer honestly.
-Last year, we asked on Twitter if anyone else did this and the positive replies included teams from a variety of different industries, ranging from household-name media properties to dozens of small businesses.
+When we asked on Twitter if anyone else did this, the positive replies included teams from a variety of different industries, ranging from household-name media properties to dozens of small businesses.

 3. Instant feedback

 Slack gathers feedback inside the company in a couple of ways.
 One is a

 #features channel where anyone, regardless of their role, can suggest a new product feature, explain what problem it solves and why they want to see it built.
 Product managers hang out in the channel and can ask follow-up questions and estimate how long it would take to build.